NAD+, NMN, or NR: Which Molecule Does Your Body Actually Need?

 NMN & NR are precursors: They are raw ingredients that become NAD+.

-The Factory slows down: As you age, your body gets worse at converting ingredients (Biosynthesis).
+Conversion efficiency may decline with age: As you age, your body gets worse at converting ingredients (Biosynthesis).

 Injections cheat the system: They deliver the finished NAD+ molecule, skipping the need for some conversion.